 Brij Mohan Anand (1928-1986) was born in Amritsar, nine years after his brother Madan Mohan was martyred in the Jallianwala Bagh massacre.
 Orphaned at the age of 14, he dropped out of school.
 He lived through tumultuous times in his teenage years and bore witness to the declaration of independence and the gory partition of India.
 Says curator Shruthi Isaac, “He never went to an art school.
 He was someone who learned by travelling, sketching the common man.
 His scratchboard images could be seen as a distillation of his initial sketches.
 It gives an insight into the artist's mind that he used this medium — tough, uncompromising and certainly unconventional.”

 His scratchboard images from 1950s to mid 1970s are an unparalleled social and political commentary of the times, a narrative of strident dissent that eluded most of his contemporaries like M.F.
 Husain, S.H.
 Raza and F.N.
 Souza.
-Was it the adolescent helplessness, mutating into a fire of defiant rebelliousness and aversion to authority, that characterises his works?
+Was it the adolescent helplessness which mutated into a fire of defiant rebelliousness and aversion to authority that characterised his works?

 In 1955, he presented a painting in protest to Soviet premier Nikolai Bulganin and Communist Party first secretary Nikita Khruschev on their visit to New Delhi.
 The government reacted by revoking his passport.
 In 1972, he mailed New Year greeting cards to heads of state and embassies in India — a reproduction of his scratchboard work Stop Burning Asia.
 The painting, a protest against the US war in Vietnam, portrayed a Red Indian setting fire to Asia while death for the west lurked around the corner.